 Expand your search scope when conducting a Background Check

-Knowing who you’re hiring is critical for a number of reasons.
-You want to make sure that the person you add to your team is trustworthy and won’t pose any risks to your customers.
-This is why you should consider adding a national criminal record search to your vetting process.
-Employers Choice Screening can perform a national criminal background check for employment to give you peace of mind when considering a job candidate.
+Knowing who you’re hiring is critical for many reasons.
+You want to be sure the person you add to your team is trustworthy and won’t pose risks to your customers.
+That’s why you should consider adding a national criminal record search to your vetting process.

 What Is a National Criminal Record Database Search?

-A National Criminal Record Database Search is a comprehensive national database search that allows employers the ability to search and discover potential criminal records that may not show up on a county or statewide search.
-Adding a National Criminal Record Database Search can help employers uncover additional criminal records in jurisdictions beyond those known addresses provided by your applicant, searching in counties and states where your applicant has worked, lived, or attended school.
+A National Criminal Record Database Search is a comprehensive tool that lets employers discover potential criminal records not found in county or state-level searches.
+This broader search helps uncover records in jurisdictions beyond the known addresses provided by the applicant.
+It includes places where the individual may have lived, worked, or attended school.

 What Shows Up on a National Criminal Database Search?